kubernetes/node-problem-detector/README.md

 * `--hostname-override`: A customized node name used for node-problem-detector to update conditions and emit events. node-problem-detector gets node name first from `hostname-override`, then `NODE_NAME` environment variable and finally fall back to `os.Hostname`.

 ## Build Image
+* `go get` or `git clone` node-problem-detector repo into `$GOPATH/src/k8s.io` or `$GOROOT/src/k8s.io` with one of the below directions:
+  * `cd $GOPATH/src/k8s.io && git clone git@github.com:kubernetes/node-problem-detector.git`
+  * `cd $GOROOT/src/k8s.io && git clone git@github.com:kubernetes/node-problem-detector.git`
+  * `cd $GOPATH/src/k8s.io && go get k8s.io/node-problem-detector`

-Run `make` in the top directory.
+* run `make` in the top directory.
 It will:
   * Build the binary.
   * Build the docker image.
 The binary and `config/` are copied into the docker image.

+**Note**:
+By default node-problem-detector will be built with systemd support with `make` command.
+This requires systemd develop files.
+You should download the systemd develop files first.
+For Ubuntu, `libsystemd-journal-dev` package should be installed.

 ## Push Image
 `make push` uploads the docker image to registry.
 By default, the image will be uploaded to